 Group for Adolescents who have Sexually Abusive Behaviour:

-The sexual offence-specific group is a 10-week program designed to complement individual counselling provided to youth who have engaged in sexual abusive behaviours.
+The sexual offence-specific group is a 10-week program designed to complement individual counselling provided to youth who have engaged in sexually abusive behaviours.
 Through the group, youth will develop a greater understanding of high-risk situations, sexual health, victim empathy, relapse prevention and safety planning.
 Youth will also have an opportunity to engage in discussion of issues such as gender roles, thoughts and feelings that lead to their offending, and internet safety.

 By the end of the 10 weeks, it is expected that youth will have an increased knowledge of topics discussed in group through feedback from other members, feeling less alone, and an instilment of hope for their sexual futures.
 Youth will also have opportunities for joint group sessions with the caregiver group, which will provide them with additional perspectives on the issue of sexual offending as well as create opportunities for greater therapeutic work with their families in an individual context.